 Kerri lives in the tight-knit community of Nanaimo, B.C. with her daughter.

 Tegan Ringham graduated from Vancouver Island University’s Bachelor of Education Program in May 2015.
-After graduating her, and her husband, moved to Victoria, B.C., where they have found a great community of friends and colleagues.
-Currently Tegan is working as a Teacher on Call in the Greater Victoria School District which serves downtown Victoria, Esquimalt, and surrounding areas.
-She begins her Sexual Health Educator Certificate in April 2016 and will complete the coursework in August of the same year.
-Tegan is looking forward to working with Kerri and her team later this year!
+After graduating she moved to Victoria, B.C., where they have found a great community of friends and colleagues.
+Currently Tegan is working with Kerri as a Sexual Health Educator, as well as a Teacher on Call in the Greater Victoria School District which serves downtown Victoria, Esquimalt, and surrounding areas.

 When Tegan teaches she is constantly learning from her students.
 She loves books and reading to her students, as well as incorporating technology into lessons when there is a chance.
 It is with great intention that Tegan strives to be inclusive to all her students, whatever grade she is teaching.